 Program detailsCredential: 2-Year Ontario College Diploma

-The curriculum includes the production, repair and modification of custom-made components as well as high-precision fitting and assembly techniques for complex components and special purpose machinery.
-In the final term, students specialize in advanced machining practices.
+The curriculum includes the production, repair and modification of custom-made prototypes, special tools, dies, jigs, fixtures, gauges - as well as high-precision hand fitting, positioning, aligning and assembly techniques for stamping dies and special purpose machinery.
+In the final term, students specialize in die making techniques.

 This program covers all learning outcomes for Level 1 and Level 2 of the apprenticeship program.
 Co-op students have an opportunity to be exempt from Level 1 before their co-op terms and graduates also have the opportunity to be exempt from Level 2 if they pursue a general machinist or tool making apprenticeship.
 Students do not need to be registered as apprentices to have an employer sponsor to participate in this program.

 Graduates have gained knowledge in supporting technologies that influence parts manufacturing and the additional skills allowing them to adapt to evolving technology including computer-integrated manufacturing and machining practices.

 Conestoga College facilitates recruitment on an ongoing basis - there are no hard deadlines.
 Typical time frames for work terms are listed below.

 Postings are accepted beginning four months before the start of a term until all students have secured employment provided the minimum 12 consecutive weeks of full-time work is met.

 |Year||Fall (Sept - Dec)||Winter (Jan - Apr)||Spring (May - Aug)|

 |Year 1||Classes||Classes||Work Term 1: $15-19|